stulp/n_gram_model/README.md

 ## What is an n-gram model?

 An [n-gram](https://en.wikipedia.org/wiki/N-gram) is a sequence of n words found in a text.
-In the complete works on Sherlock Holmes by Arthur Conan Doyle for instance, the 2-gram *"I confess"* occurs 15 times.
+In the complete works on Sherlock Holmes by Arthur Conan Doyle for instance, the 2-gram "*I confess*" occurs 15 times.
 An n-gram model is a probabilistic model of which word will follow next after the n-gram.
-For instance, "I confess" is followed by the word "how" (1/15), "that" (11/15), "said" (1/15), "to" (1/15), or "is" (1/15), with the probabilities in brackets.
+For instance, "*I confess*" is followed by the word "*how*" (1/15), "*that*" (11/15), "*said*" (1/15), "*to*" (1/15), or "*is*" (1/15), with the probabilities in brackets.

-An n-gram model can be used to generate new sentences, i.e. by taking a seed sentence such as "i confess", and probabilisitically finding the next word.
-Let's say the next word is "that" (by far the most likely one with probability 11/15).
-Then take the 2-gram "confess that" (with table "i" (12), "the" (2), "it (1)) to generate the next word, e.g. "i".
+An n-gram model can be used to generate new sentences, i.e. by taking a seed sentence such as "*i confess*", and probabilisitically finding the next word.
+Let's say the next word is "*that*" (by far the most likely one with probability 11/15).
+Then take the 2-gram "*confess that*" (with table "*i*" (12), "*the*" (2), "*it* (1)) to generate the next word, e.g. "*i*".
 This continues until a sentence ends with a punctuation mark.
-This may yield a sentence such as "i confess that i was saving considerable sums of money ." below some more examples:
+This may yield a sentence such as "*i confess that i was saving considerable sums of money .*" below some more examples:

-* i confess that i was completely mistaken .
+* *i confess that i was completely mistaken .*
-* i was irresistibly reminded of a skeleton .
+* *i was irresistibly reminded of a skeleton .*
-* i'm not rich but still i had made a very serious case .
+* *i'm not rich but still i had made a very serious case .*
-* holmes is a very stout florid faced elderly gentleman with fiery red hair .
+* *holmes is a very stout florid faced elderly gentleman with fiery red hair .*
-* holmes is a myth .
+* *holmes is a myth .*
-* holmes was certainly not one who realizes the greatness of the mormons .
+* *holmes was certainly not one who realizes the greatness of the mormons .*

 Note that I hand-picked these sentences.
 Often the model generates grammatically incorrect sentences such as:

-* 2-gram: "i confess" that i depend upon your toe caps is quite a jump in his velveteen tunic .
+* 2-gram: *"i confess" that i depend upon your toe caps is quite a jump in his velveteen tunic .
-* 2-gram: "i confess" that the whole pacific slope .
+* 2-gram: *"i confess" that the whole pacific slope .
-* 4-gram: "i confess that i" was of the opinion that stangerson was concerned in the death of drebber . (this is *
+* 4-gram: *"i confess that i" was of the opinion that stangerson was concerned in the death of drebber .* (this is a literaly sentence from a book; not very creative)
-* 1-gram: "i confess" now though he answered mr john ferrier's property to be useful life appears to england without a constancy almost womanly caress . a literaly sentence from a book; not very creative)
+* 1-gram: *"i confess" now though he answered mr john ferrier's property to be useful life appears to england without a constancy almost womanly caress .*

-* 1-gram: "holmes" john openshaw unbreakable tire and have heard him nearly half an absolute reliability is the farm he shouted to marry her to be an ordinary pills which i had come with a little more extraordinary matters little mystery in the generations who were many of the afternoon and made a criminal .
+* 1-gram: *"holmes" john openshaw unbreakable tire and have heard him nearly half an absolute reliability is the farm he shouted to marry her to be an ordinary pills which i had come with a little more extraordinary matters little mystery in the generations who were many of the afternoon and made a criminal .*

 In general higher n leads to a higher probability of a grammatically correct sentence, but "less creative" sentences.